zelanko/sql-docs.zh-tw/docs/t-sql/language-elements/try-catch-transact-sql.md

         ROLLBACK TRANSACTION;
     END;

     -- Test whether the transaction is committable.
+    -- You may want to commit a transaction in a catch block if you want to commit changes to statements that ran prior to the error.
     IF (XACT_STATE()) = 1
     BEGIN
         PRINT